csci5117s23/project-2-booktok/README.md

 ![](/nextjs-starter/static/FindRestaurants.jpeg)

 Figure 2: This is the list of Korean restaurants that appeared after the user typed "Korean" in the search bar.
+Results are biased to your location, but user's can also search "Korean in New York" to see restaurant suggestions from New York.
+Similarly, user's can search "near me" to see general restaurants near their location.

 ![](/nextjs-starter/static/RestaurantLists.jpeg)